OutSystems/docs-product/src/develop/logic/emails-reactive/intro.md

 **General requirements**

-* Your Service Studio is up to date.
+* Your Service Studio is up to date (recommended).
+Sections that follow specify the minimum version for a feature.
 * You have configured the SMTP server.
 See [Configure OutSystems to Send Emails](../../../extensibility-and-integration/configure-send-emails.md) for instructions.

 **Emails and basic widgets**